What is VFX compositing?

 The VFX compositor would take all these pieces and put them together to create a seamless shot.
 They would layer the pieces, make color corrections, adjust depth, and add any minor details needed to make all the pieces into one big, audience-wowing shot.

 To do VFX compositing right, you need powerful video editing software.
-These are just a few of the tools you’ll need to make your special effects seems so realistic:
+These are just a few of the tools you’ll need to make your special effects seem so realistic:

 - Clip layering